Kamisia/task-manager-app/README.md

 ## Demo

-The demo version of the application (localStorage):[Start Now, Succeed](https://kamisia.github.io/task-manager-app/)
+The demo version of the application (localStorage): [Start Now, Succeed](https://kamisia.github.io/task-manager-app/)

 Note: The demo version uses localStorage, meaning the data is not persistent and does not utilize a backend or the PostgreSQL database.